galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-strands/tutorial.md

 When you did the *History to Workflow* tutorial you created a new workflow that was then added to your list of defined workflows.

 > ### {% icon hands_on %} Run the workflow on the exon data.
 >
-> * *Click* the **Workflow** tab in the menu at the top of the Galaxy page.
+> 1. *Click* the **Workflow** tab in the menu at the top of the Galaxy page.
->    > This lists all of your defined workflows, including the one you just created.
+>    - This lists all of your defined workflows, including the one you just created.
-> * *Click* on the newly created workflow and select **Run** from the pull-down menu.
+> 2. *Click* on the newly created workflow and select **Run** from the pull-down menu.
->    > This launches the workflow run form (which you also saw when testing this workflow)
+>    - This launches the workflow run form (which you also saw when testing this workflow)
-> * *Select* **No** under **Send results to a new history**
+> 3. *Select* **No** under **Send results to a new history**
-> * *Set* the first (and only input dataset to the `Exons` dataset, using the pull-down menu.
+> 4. *Set* the first (and only) input dataset to the `Exons` dataset, using the pull-down menu.
-> * *Click the **Run workflow** button.
+> 5. *Click* the **Run workflow** button.
 {: .hands_on}

 And Galaxy launches the workflow and says (in a nice big green box) something like:

 > You can check the status of queued jobs and view the resulting data by refreshing the History pane.

 Which in this case *is the truth*.
 You can refresh the history panel by either reloading the whole page, of by clicking the looping arrow icon at the top of the history panel.
-What you'll see is a stack of history steps that will go from queud to running to done as you watch them.
+What you'll see is a stack of history steps that will go from queued to running to done as you watch them.

 All steps in the history will be green when the workflow is done.
 Oonce that happens compare your output dataset with your input dataset?
 What percentage of exons overlap with other exons on the opposite strand, and is it common or rare?
 Is is a smaller percentage than we saw for whole genes?